You can find some hidden gems in this alternative purchase!

 There’s a very good real estate opportunity in which one might buy a property from a homeowner in financial distress before actual foreclosure proceedings have occurred.
 It is a complex legal procedure and takes time, but it worth it.

-As a prospective homebuyer in Italy interested in bargain properties and affordability, you may consider buying a house from someone who can no longer make the mortgage payments and is therefore being foreclosed upon.
+As a prospective homebuyer in Italy interested in bargain properties and affordability, you may consider buying a house from someone who can no longer make the mortgage payments and is, therefore, being foreclosed upon.

 It is important to understand, however, that this special purchase process involves many phases, with differing legal implications as to who you would be dealing with and just how good a financial deal you might get.
 This procedure is full of variables and can be determined after

-What “Pre foreclosure” means?
+What “Pre-Foreclosure” means?

 Is the preliminary phase of the foreclosure when the homeowner has fallen behind in payments of the mortgage or financing related to the house.

 It is in the early stages of foreclosure where the lender has filed a notice, sent a formal cease and desist letter, or started already a lawsuit to officially begin the foreclosure process, but the foreclosure sale has not yet taken place.
-There are various kind of default procedures, such as “pignoramento” and is connected with the procedure of “esecuzione forzata” and Italian Court Auctions and Sales are defined “Asta giudiziaria”.
+There are various kinds of default procedures, such as “pignoramento” and is connected with the procedure of “esecuzione forzata” and Italian Court Auctions and Sales are defined “Asta giudiziaria”.

-Purchasing a Pre Foreclosure House.
+Purchasing a Pre-Foreclosure House.